Book Reviews

 Shed those extra pounds by reading

-The author in the beginning itself mentions, “Your entire relationship with food is determined by your habits.”
-And honestly, I did agree with him at that very instance, when I am lazy, I eat something ready to eat and not put in any effort and when I am active and fresh, I properly cook a mother approved meal.
+The author in the beginning mentions, “Your entire relationship with food is determined by your habits.”
+Honestly, I did agree with him at that very instance, when I am lazy, I eat something ready to eat and not put in any effort and when I am active and fresh, I properly cook a mother-approved meal.
 Sounds a little crazy, but give it a thought.

-And this too makes perfect sense, once I am aware of how much calories I am in-taking, I’ll surely take a note for the next time and hopefully reduce the amount in near future.
-This is smart advice, not excessively smart, but good enough to learn over a period of time.
+And this too makes perfect sense, once I am aware of how many calories I am taking, I’ll surely take a note for the next time and hopefully reduce the amount in the near future.
+This is smart advice, not excessively smart, but good enough to learn over a while.
 This is how a habit can be formed, one will not set a goal but will be in a habit of keeping a check of what goes inside our body.

 Important Weight Loss Suggestions